Seeing Space and Motion: Enhancing Latent Actions with Geometric and Dynamic Awareness for Vision-Language-Action Models: Limitations and Conclusion

-In this work, we introduced SSM-VLA, a novel architecture designed to address the critical limitations of existing Latent Action Models in capturing dynamic spatial information.
-We have demonstrated that by synergistically combining geometrically-aware visual features from DINOv2 with a multi-frame temporal modeling approach, our model achieves a more profound understanding of both static scene structure and complex motion dynamics.
-The integration of a Chain-of-Thought reasoning pipeline further enhances the model's predictive capabilities by explicitly modeling environmental changes before decision-making.
-Our experimental results confirm that this structured, predictive approach leads to significant performance gains, establishing a new state-of-the-art across several VLA benchmarks and underscoring the value of integrating robust spatio-temporal awareness into embodied AI systems.
+Concurrent works~\cite{zhang2025dreamvla,yuan2025depthvla} have also highlighted the importance of depth priors.
+However, how to prevent overfitting during latent action model training remains a highly valuable research direction.
+In this work, we introduced SSM-VLA, a novel architecture designed to address the critical limitations of existing Latent Action Models in capturing geometric and dynamic information.
+By synergistically combining geometrically aware DINOv2 visual features with multi-frame temporal modeling, our model better captures both static scene structure and motion dynamics.
+The Chain-of-Thought reasoning pipeline further improves prediction by explicitly modeling environmental changes before action selection.
+Our experimental results show that this structured prediction method significantly improves performance, sets a new benchmark in multiple VLA benchmark tests, and highlights the significant value of integrating spatiotemporal cognition into embodied intelligence systems.